 This Part does not prevent parties from entering into agreements that provide for compensation in relation to the costs or losses otherwise provided for by this Part.

-34. Entitlement to compensation — costs incurred
+34. Entitlement to compensation: costs incurred

 (1) A gas consumer, operator of a Part 4 pipeline or operator of a gas storage facility is entitled to compensation under this Part if —